 But don’t take our word for it.
-In this series of posts, we’re exploring the scientific data behind often-quoted stats around visual thinking, visual learning and the use of images in learning.
-You can read the first one here.
+In this series of posts, we’re exploring the scientific data behind often-quoted stats regarding visual thinking, visual learning, and the power of images in cognitive development.
+You can read more about it

-So far, a pretty strong case has been made for visuals as learning and teaching tools, but now let’s look at the actual make up of our brain tissues and find out what percentage of the brain is used for vision.
+A pretty strong case has been made for visuals as learning and teaching tools.
+Let’s look at the actual makeup of our brain tissues and find out what percentage of the brain is used for vision.